Addax101/SRE-Incident-management-automation/README.md

 * Post-incident analysis: The system provides tools to analyze and document incidents after they are resolved.
 This helps SRE teams identify trends, root causes, and areas for improvement, leading to a more reliable and resilient system.

+The SRE-Incident-management-automation tools are designed to be flexible and customizable,